 For submission of your Final Report and final high school transcript, AP or IB test scores, as well as other next steps, click here.

-The Bookstore carries textbooks, general trade books, school supplies, and NYU clothing.
+The NYU Bookstore carries textbooks, general trade books, school supplies, and NYU clothing.

 The NYU Computer Store carries computer hardware, software, accessories and iPods at

 Responsible for billing and collections (via eSuite in Albert) of all tuition, housing, dining, and fees associated with attending NYU, and administers payment plans and the Tuition Insurance Program.

 Everything related to dining on campus, including locations, hours, and meal plans.

 Provides guidance regarding Federal, state and University financial aid available to NYU students.
 Financial Aid is made available to eligible students in the form of grants, scholarships, loans, and/or Federal work study.

 This office provides specialized support to NYU's international students, scholars, and their dependents including immigration advising and guidance, programs and events, cultural adjustment resources, and more.

 The Moses Center helps determine qualified disability status and assists students in obtaining appropriate accommodations and services.